 In all these cases, the victim’ defends the abuser’s motives and behavior.
 As Trump himself said–and it seems to be true at this point–he could shoot someone on Fifth Avenue and he wouldn’t lose any votes.
 The list of things Trump has said and done that Republicans would have had a cow over if anyone else had said or done them is many pages long, yet none of it matters.
 It’s fascinating to see how Fox and Friends and Sean Hannity defend every new Trump low.
 Why do people fall for it?
 Collective Stockholm Syndrome and a collective form of Battered Wife Syndrome would certainly explain a lot.

 The Republican Party has always made the Democrats out to be communists and socialists, scaring voters with the specter of European socialism if we were to adopt single-payer health insurance, for instance.
 They have always held up the narrative that Americans can be rich if they really want it; they just have to pull themselves up by the bootstraps.
 And the poor, even though they live the very contradiction to that American Dream, defend it, are proud of it.
 Conservatives have also always made poor whites feel superior to blacks, to prevent a strong combined workers’ force.
 Religious cult followers take whatever the leaders mete out because they are in direct communication with God.
 White supremacists, many of whom are poor, will take what comes their way, as long as they can still feel superior to blacks.
-And climate change deniers defend the oil companies because they are the ‘job creators’.
+Climate change deniers defend the oil companies because they are the ‘job creators’.

 Sometimes (though this is no excuse for the abuser) the victim of domestic abuse is attracted to a dominant mate because she feels insecure, afraid and unable to handle life herself, often because she came up through a family with an abusive parent.
 Someone who will ‘take care of her’ and simplify things with clear rules might seem attractive.
 As for American society as a whole, it is also hopelessly unaware of its own historical, geographical, and cultural place in the world, and schools don’t teach analytical thinking, which makes self-education later in life all but impossible for many, as well.